hugokernel/BSide_ESR02_Firmware/README.md

 This repository has been created to maintain the firmware configuration of the BSide ESR02 as the ComponentTester project versions change.

+**This is not an official repository**: I created this repository to make life easier for people (and myself) wishing to update the firmware of their device by centralizing the information for this particular model in this repository.

+The source of this repository is: https://github.com/madires/Transistortester-Warehouse

 ![BSide ESR02 picture](bside_esr02.png)

 ## Instructions